Andy Babiuk: Consultant

 Babiuk served as the Associate Music Supervisor and Technical Consultant on the film Not Fade Away, a drama film released by Paramount Pictures, directed and written by The Sopranos creator David Chase.
 Babiuk is a staff consultant to the Rock and Roll Hall of Fame and in 2013 he authenticated Bob Dylan's electric guitar which Dylan first played at the Newport Jazz Festival.
 It sold at auction for just under a million dollars.

 In 2015, he authenticated John Lennon's Gibson J-160E that was lost for over 50 years.
 It sold at auction for 2.4 million dollars.
+Babiuk also authenticated John Lennon's missing Framus Hootenanny 12-string acoustic guitar, which was used on many Beatles recordings and seen being used in the film Help!.
+Later that same year George Harrison's Futurama guitar used during the early days of The Beatles was also authenticated by Babiuk.

 Speaker/Lecturer

-Having worked closely with The Beatles' insiders, Babiuk's presentation offers a closer, more intimate look at the Fab Four and their collective influence on music and pop culture.
-Appealing to all types of audiences, universities in particular often invite Babiuk to present to their students studying various disciplines ranging from music and audio technology programs to sociology and pop culture.
+Babiuk has spoken at multiple venues, including universities about The Beatles equipment and recording process.
+Having worked directly with The Beatles on his research, he offers a closer, more intimate look at the Fab Four and their collective influence on music and pop culture.
+Babiuk's book Beatles Gear, has been used in universities for students studying various disciplines ranging from music and audio technology programs to sociology and pop culture.